eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 ## 2. Overall Description

 ### 2.1 Vision
 The eiBoard Company is an interactive online planner dashboard.
 It is supposed to implement the lecture schedule from Rapla.
 Users will be able to keep track of their appointments, assignments, homework, final exam dates and more.
 Users will be notified when an appointment is coming up.
-Users will also be able to see today’s meals in the mensa cafeteria.

 ### 2.2 Use Case Diagram